JonWil91/milestone-4/README.md

 1. Sign up and create a free Heroku account and create a new app for later deployment
 2. Create a requirements.txt file so that Heroku can install the necessary dependencies to run the app.
 In the CLI terminal type 'pip3 freeze --local > requirements.txt'
 3. Create a Procfile which will tell Heroku what type of application is being deployed and how to run it.
-In the CLI terminal type 'echo web: python run.py > Procfile'
 4. In Heroku after creating the project app, click the 'Deploy' tab, choose GitHub as your deployment method and select Enable Automatic Deployment.
+5. Create an AWS account, set up an S3 bucket, create a user and policy to authorise
+6. Link the AWS account to Heroku and the IDE
-5. Select the Settings tab next and click the 'Reveal Config Vars' button.
-You will then need to input the following details:
+7. Select the Settings tab next and click the 'Reveal Config Vars' button.
+You will then need to input the all secret key data that you do not want to be caught in version control due to risk of users being able to cause malicious damage.

 Once these steps have been followed you will be ready to deploy your website to Heroku.